Learning New Orleans Yatspeak and Slang

 Who dat?

 Said and heard a lot so it’s worth mentioning.
 If you’re an American football fan, you probably know it’s a chant for New Orleans Saints fans: “Who dat?
 Who dat?
 Who dat say dey gonna beat dem Saints?”
-I learned this from my ma, who was a huge football fan.
+I learned this one from my Ma, who was a huge football fan.

 Y’all